diezguerra/kill-the-newsletter.rs/README.md

 # kill-the-newsletter.rs

-Rust implementation of the open source [kill-the-newsletter](https://github.com/leafac/kill-the-newsletter/blob/main/source/index.ts) server.
+Rust implementation of the open-source [kill-the-newsletter](https://github.com/leafac/kill-the-newsletter/blob/main/source/index.ts) project.

 This implementation was done for learning purposes and doesn't intend to be full-featured, stable, or correct.
-PRs welcome.
+PRs and hate-mail welcome.